 - 1) Erie 1 BOCES Education Campus

 - 2) Harkness Career and Technical Center

 - 3) Kenton Career and Technical Center

 - 4) Northtowns Academy

 - 5) Potter Road Career & Technical Center

 - 6) Winchester Academy (West Seneca)

 - 7) Edge Academy

+- 8) CTE at Calspan

 Complete the School Safety Audit Checklist for their site.
 The findings of the Checklist should be included in the Building Level Plan as an Appendix, and deficiencies should be planned for and/or corrected.